Transformation Double Categories Associated to 2-Group Actions: Introduction

-The essential point in this paper is that 2-group actions, too, can be understood in terms of an internal construction.
-The ambient category is $\cat{Cat}$.
+Returning to our main discussion, the essential point in this paper is that 2-group actions, too, can be understood in terms of an internal construction like those described above, i.e. transformation groupoids internal to some category.
+The ambient category is now $\cat{Cat}$, the category whose objects are (small) categories and whose morphisms are functors.
 Then we can use the fact that an alternative way to see 2-groups is as categorical groups, namely group objects in $\cat{Cat}$.
-The fact that there are different ways of thinking of 2-groups means that there are several ways of thinking of 2-group symmetries.
-We shall see that the internal view of 2-groups as categorical groups turns out to be a useful framework for describing the \textit{local} symmetry of categories.
-In this paper, we will describe what comes out of the construction of the transformation groupoid in $\cat{Cat}$, which gives the local picture associated to a 2-group action on a category.
+Starting with an ordinary group action on a set, the corresponding transformation groupoid is obtained from a function, $\hat{\phi} : G \times X \ra X$, satisfying the usual properties for an action.
+Here $G$ is treated as a set, although the properties involve the group operation on $G$.
+In the same way, a functor:

+satisfying analogous properties to $\hat{\phi}$, and where $\G$ is treated as a category as opposed to a 2-category, is equivalent to an action of the 2-group $\G$ on the category $\C$, as described above (Theorem \ref{thm:phifunctorial}).
+From $\hat{\Phi}$ one obtains the description of the action as a transformation groupoid internal to $\cat{Cat}$.
+In this way we get a local symmetry picture for the global action of a 2-group on a category, just like the global and local pictures that we had for the action of an ordinary group.

-It is perhaps worth remarking that the existence of both internal and external views of symmetry for a category relies on the fact that $\cat{Cat}$ is a \textit{closed} category.
-That is, a category $\cat{X}$ with an ``internal $\opname{Hom}$, so that the morphisms from $A$ to $B$ form an object $\opname{Hom}(A,B) \in \cat{X}$.
-In our examples above, sets and topological spaces are closed categories, and are the most natural situations where there is an interplay between local and global symmetry.
-In other ambient categories, such as manifolds, one must be more careful, and the situation is not quite as nice.
-With $\cat{Cat}$, however, we have a straightforward example of a closed category, so that $Aut(\cat{X})$ can indeed just be seen as a category, equipped with certain structure maps which make it a 2-group.
+We have been using two different understandings of a 2-group action on a category $\cat{C}$.
+The view where the 2-group is taken to be a group object in $\cat{Cat}$ is generally called ``internal''.
+By analogy, we may call the other ``external'', i.e. in terms of a 2-functor from the 2-category $\G$ to the 2-category $Aut(\cat{C})$, whose sole object is $\cat{C}$ .
+The ``internal'' description makes sense in any category where a group object can be defined, but describes a 2-group action only in $\cat{Cat}$.
+The ``external'' description always describes the action of a 2-group, by its very definition.
+The existence of both internal and ``external'' views of symmetry for a category relies on the fact that $\cat{Cat}$ is a \textit{closed} category, that is, a category with an ``internal $\opname{Hom}$'', so that the morphisms from $A$ to $B$ form an object $\opname{Hom}(A,B)$ within the category.
+Thus $Aut(\cat{C})$ can be seen as a category, equipped with certain structure maps which make it into a 2-group.